privdonut123/star-sim/simulation/README.md

 ```
 This means the pion will be generated within the pseudorapidity range of 3.0 < eta < 3.01.

-This creates a ROOT file with the generated particles and a <i>.fzd</i> file with the detector response information.
+This creates a ROOT file with the generated particles, as well as a <i>.fzd</i> file with the detector response information.
 The events can then be reconstructed by doing
 ```
 root4star -b -q runSimBfc.C'(100,1,"pi-",202207,0,30)'
 ```